 Specialised support for memory impairment

-CraigCare’s focus is on creating safe, caring, inclusive and purposeful home like environments for those living with memory impairment, dementia, and Alzheimer’s disease.
+CraigCare’s focus is on creating safe, caring, inclusive and purposeful home like environments for those living with dementia.
 There are fun and frequent activities planned and facilitated by therapists, carers and lifestyle coordinators so you can continue to enjoy life and feel a sense of purpose and fulfilment each day.
+Our commitment is to deliver clinical care in a holistic model that puts the individual first.
+We call this I AM ME.

 The services for residents with dementia are continually being reviewed to ensure they are delivered in accordance with CraigCare’s Dementia Model of Care I AM ME.
 This dementia model is based on a holistic approach which aligns with CraigCare’s core values of Respect, Kindness, Individuality, Joy and Relationships & Communities.